~{Forgotten Tallinn Series, Ep.3}~ Kopli Lines, Abandoned Ghost Town

 In theory, residents would never need to leave the area in order to meet their daily needs.

-After the Second World War, TWO major changes occurred;
+In the early 1990s, TWO major changes occurred;

 1) Social changes